tinybirdco/use-case-real-time-anomaly-detection/content/timeout.md

 ## Detection example

 Below is an example of detecting this type of anomaly.
 Here the 'timeout' is set to thirty seconds.
-When called, this endpoint confirms sensors have reported with this many seconds.
+When called, this endpoint confirms sensors have reported within this many seconds.

 `https://api.tinybird.co/v0/pipes/timeout.json?sensor_id=1&seconds=30`